 It took three of us, Steve Porter, Brennan Davis and myself, thousands of man-hours to develop the online financial migration planning system which back then we called finglobal.com and started a business in Hermanus in the Cape.

-Today, four years later, we have offices in Australia and the UK and our head office still in Hermanus where there are 60 of us … a globally experienced team of chartered accountants; Certified Financial Planners©; registered PPS advisors; cross-border tax professionals; international bankers and emigration and legal specialists to cover every aspect of the financial emigration process – all the stuff the everyday migrant cannot be blamed for not knowing about!
+Today, four years later, we have offices in Australia and the UK and our head office still in Hermanus where there are a number of professionals … a globally experienced team of chartered accountants; Certified Financial Planners©; registered PPS advisors; cross-border tax professionals; international bankers and emigration and legal specialists to cover every aspect of the financial emigration process – all the stuff the everyday migrant cannot be blamed for not knowing about!

 When it comes to offshore funds and assets transfer we would like to believe we’ve perfected the shortest distance between two points to be a straight line.
 It has taken time and hard yards.
 Given the changing and competitive world we’re living in we constantly have to deal with the new challenges the South African migrant has to face!

 We’re proud of what we’ve achieved in the last four years and know that our service offering will continue to evolve to ensure every South African migrant – whether leaving or returning – will enjoy the finglobal.com service experience.

-In the first four years of business we successfully assisted more than 3000 families to transfer their retirement and other financial assets abroad.
+We have successfully assisted more than 60 000 clients to transfer their retirement and other financial assets abroad.
 A rough calculation makes it three financial migrations a day.
 From what was once known as a village by the sea that’s not bad doing!